Becky gives audiences a gnarly genre gem to savor this summer, with terrific turns from Lulu Wilson and Kevin James.

 Directors Jonathan Milott and Cary Murnion (Bushwick, Cooties) film all of this frenetic fury with raucous rigor, and it’s due to their unbridled energy and inventiveness that Becky’s bountiful bloodbaths feel riveting instead of redundant.
 Each of Becky’s killings are kinetic knockouts, and while they may be identical in intensity, the set-ups are supremely singular.
 Viewers will come to expect the same outcome from every one of Becky’s executions, but the painful paths to these endpoints are constantly changing, and Milott and Murnion know just how to continually illicit interest from the audience with their commoving camerawork (and they are further aided by Alan Canant’s expeditious editing).

 Becky most certainly isn’t aiming to be high art, but what it lacks in complex characters it makes up for with aggressive action and cheer-worthy carnage.
 Even though the film attempts to conclude on an analysis of the impact of all of this insanity on the fragile mental state of its main character (leaving the door open for an even more sinister sequel), the story here most often takes a backseat to bloody battles.
 Still, when the brawls are this brutishly bewitching, these minor flaws can be forgiven.

-Becky is available to watch on Prime Video.
+Becky is available to watch on digital and on demand.